 This topic describes how to migrate an ApsaraDB RDS for PostgreSQL instance across zones in the same region.
-After the migration is complete, the attributes, configuration, and endpoints of the RDS instance remain unchanged.
-The time that is required to complete the migration is based on the volume of data to be migrated.
-The migration can take a few hours.
+After your RDS instance is migrated, its attributes, configuration, and endpoints remain unchanged.
+The time that is required to complete the migration varies based on the amount of data that needs to be migrated.
+In most cases, the migration requires a few hours.

-- The RDS instance runs one of the following PostgreSQL versions and RDS editions:
+- Your RDS instance runs one of the following PostgreSQL versions and RDS editions:

 - PostgreSQL 10 on RDS High-availability Edition (with local SSDs)

 - The region to which your RDS instance belongs consists of multiple zones.
 For more information, see Regions and zones.

 You are not charged for the migration.
 This applies even if you migrate your RDS instance from one zone to multiple zones.

 - During the migration, your database service may be unavailable for a short period of time.
 Make sure that your application is configured to automatically reconnect to your RDS instance

 - The migration causes changes to the virtual IP addresses (VIPs) of your RDS instance.
 We recommend that you use an endpoint rather than an IP address to connect your application to your RDS instance.

 - After the migration, you must immediately delete the cached DNS records from the database client.
 If the database client on which your application runs is deployed on a Java Virtual Machine (JVM), we recommend that you set the time-to-live (TTL) in the JVM configuration to 60 seconds or less.
 In this case, if the VIP that is bound to the in-use endpoint of your RDS instance changes, your application can re-query the related DNS records to obtain the new VIP.
 Then, your application can connect to the new VIP.

 Note The following TTL-setting methods are provided for reference: